List of Filipino cardinals

-The Philippines has produced nine cardinals.
+The Philippines has produced ten cardinals.

 The population of Catholics in the Philippines constitutes the country's largest religious denomination, as well as one of the largest Catholic populations among countries of the world.
 The Catholic faith was introduced to the Philippines by Spanish colonists in the sixteenth century.
 Some 400 years later, in 1960, Rufino J. Santos, the Archbishop of Manila, became the first Filipino cardinal.
-Since then, a total of nine Filipinos have been raised to the rank of cardinal.
+Since then, a total of ten Filipinos have been raised to the rank of cardinal.

-On May 1, 2020, Luis Antonio G. Tagle, Prefect of the Congregation for the Evangelization of Peoples, was promoted to the rank of cardinal-bishop.
+On May 1, 2020, Luis Antonio G. Tagle, Pro-Prefect for the Section of First Evangelization of the Dicastery for Evangelization, was promoted to the rank of cardinal-bishop.
 He is the first Filipino to hold the highest rank of a cardinal in the Catholic Church.

-Currently there are two active Filipino cardinals, Luis Antonio G. Tagle, current Prefect of the Congregation for the Evangelization of Peoples and Jose F. Advincula, current Archbishop of Manila.
+On October 6, 2024, Pope Francis named Pablo Virgilio David, Bishop of Kalookan, as the tenth Filipino Cardinal.
+He was elevated to the College of Cardinals in a consistory on December 8, 2024.
+He is the first Filipino cardinal who is not a metropolitan archbishop at the time of the announcement.

+There are currently five living Filipino Cardinals, three of whom are electors: Luis Antonio Tagle, Pro-Prefect of the Dicastery for Evangelization; Jose Advincula, current Archbishop of Manila; and Pablo Virgilio David, current Bishop of Kalookan.
+They participated in the 2025 papal conclave that elected Pope Leo XIV, marking the first time in history that three Filipino cardinal-electors participated in a papal conclave.
+There are two other living Cardinals over the age of 80: Gaudencio Rosales, Archbishop-Emeritus of Manila; and Orlando Quevedo, Archbishop-Emeritus of Cotabato.